jbe/lazy_load/README.md

 ### Errors

-Referencing constant beneath `LazyLoad` for which there is no mapping, resuslts in the usual `NameError`.
+Referencing a constant beneath `LazyLoad` for which there is no mapping resuslts in the usual `NameError`.
 Referencing an unavailable constant typically gives a `LazyLoad::DependencyError`, which conveniently is also a subclass of `NameError`.

 ### Best available